HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/deserter.md

 **Fleet of Foot:** When running away from a fight you suffer only 1 Stress.

-**Unperturbed:** You've seen a lot, both before and after you defected.
-You add 1d4 to saves against fear, and so do your allies if you roll and succeed first.
+**Reliably Selfish**: Immune to mind control type effects that would put you at risk or turn you against allies.

-**Good Boots**: You also suffer 1 less Stress as if you where on a mount, this does not stack if you have a mount.
+**Good Boots**: You suffer 1 less Stress as if you where on a mount, this does not stack if you have a mount.

 **Danger Sense:** You have a good nose for when things are about to go south.
-You can't be surprised, and make a free melee attack at the start of combat at someone or something, regardless of initiative.
+You can't be surprised, and can make a free melee attack at the start of combat at someone or something, regardless of initiative.

 **Piece Meal**: When rolling Armour Dice for Patchwork, gain the Dice back on the highest 2 results.
 Patchwork now also applies to Weapon and Shield dice lost.